Lietziboyy/Postworld-Paradox/README.md

 6. Your PR will be reviewed by project maintainers, and any necessary feedback will be provided.

-7. Once your PR is approved, it will be merged into the `main` branch, and your contribution will become part of the game.
+7. Once your PR is approved, it will be merged into the `experimental` branch, and your contribution will become part of the beta test programm.

+8. If no issues are found in the beta test, your contribution will be merged into the `main` branch

 ## License